 The Driving Rehabilitation Program at the MemorialCare Rehabilitation Institute at

-Long Beach Memorial offers specialized evaluation and training to assess driving skills of older adults and of persons with disabilities.
+Long Beach Medical Center offers specialized evaluation and training to assess driving skills of older adults and of persons with disabilities.
 Driving rehabilitation is available to individuals with compromised driving skills as a result of conditions, illness, injuries or the effects of aging.

 Through this program, the driving rehabilitation specialist offers specialized evaluation and training to assess driving skills of older adults and of persons with disabilities.
 The program offers a mature driver a unique perspective on his/her physical, mental and cognitive abilities necessary for driving.
 If a person has experienced a recent stroke for example, the Driving Rehabilitation Program is a necessary step to be properly evaluated both medically and physically before attempting to return to driving independence.